MAGIC-AI4Med/PathPT/multifold/README.md

 An example of the multifold division of TCGA-UCS 10-shot experiment is given here.
+For all of the multifold division of fewshot experiments on public available datasets in case of reproduction, download from [here](https://drive.google.com/file/d/1v8uNwUch8pGPrW-pWkTETVtUIoHp55xi/view?usp=sharing).